Dog Sled Tour: Fall Training Run

 Points Unknown outdoor immersion experiences

 As I mentioned, when you visit Points Unknown you will be in a self-sustaining off-grid homestead.
 Energy comes from 16 solar panels, a propane generator when necessary, and heat is courtesy of the outdoor wood boilers.
 There is no phone (except for an AT&T signal from Canada) and no internet.
-All of the available resources need to be used sparingly (limit the number and length of showers for example).

-The upstairs guest room is the most lovely part of this humble and comfortable home.
-I definitely recommend you check it out on the Points Unknown website and plan a trip to have this authentic, immersive, and truly northern experience!
+Check it out on the Points Unknown website and plan a trip to have this authentic, immersive, and truly northern experience!